UNINETTSigma2/documentation/newjobs/job_scripts.md

 set -o errexit  # Exit the script on any error set -o nounset  # Treat any unset variables as an error

-module restore system  # Reset the modules to the system default
+module --quiet purge  # Reset the modules to the system default
 ```

 and will most likely include one or more